-• The credit union has not engaged in any unsafe or unsound practice, as determined by the Office of Consumer Protection Director, with input from the appropriate regional director, which is material during the one year period preceding the filing to add the group;
+• The credit union has not engaged in any unsafe or unsound practice, as determined by the Office of Consumer Financial Protection and Access Director, with input from the appropriate regional director or Office of National Examinations and Supervision Director, which is material during the one year period preceding the filing to add the group;

 • The credit union is "adequately capitalized" pursuant to Part 702 of NCUA's Rules and Regulations.
-For low-income credit unions or credit unions chartered less than ten years, the Office of Consumer Protection Director, with input from the appropriate regional director, may determine that a less than "adequately capitalized" credit union can qualify for an expansion if it is making reasonable progress toward becoming "adequately capitalized."
-For any other credit union, the Office of Consumer Protection Director, with input from the appropriate regional director, may determine that a less than "adequately capitalized" credit union can qualify for an expansion if it is making reasonable progress toward becoming "adequately capitalized" credit union can qualify for an expansion if it is making reasonable progress toward becoming "adequately capitalized," and the addition of the group would not adversely affect the credit union's capitalization level;
+For low-income credit unions or credit unions chartered less than ten years, the Office of Consumer Financial Protection and Access Director, with input from the appropriate regional director or Office of National Examinations and Supervision Director, may determine that a less than "adequately capitalized" credit union can qualify for an expansion if it is making reasonable progress toward becoming "adequately capitalized."
+For any other credit union, the Office of Consumer Financial Protection and Access Director, with input from the appropriate regional director or Office of National Examinations and Supervision Director, may determine that a less than "adequately capitalized" credit union can qualify for an expansion if it is making reasonable progress toward becoming "adequately capitalized."
+For any other credit union, the Office of Consumer Financial Protection and Access Director, with input from the appropriate regional director or Office of National Examinations and Supervision Director, may determine that a less than "adequately capitalized" credit union can qualify for an expansion if it is making reasonable progress toward becoming "adequately capitalized," and the addition of the group would not adversely affect the credit union's capitalization level;